-Provided your theme supports plugins, you can use any of these top 20 social media plugins to add social media buttons and more to your WordPress site.
+Provided your theme supports plugins, you can use any of these best social media plugins to add social media buttons and more to your WordPress site.
 Moreover, you can take advantage of JetPack’s sharing module to add different and beautiful social accounts to your website.

 Some themes, however, come with built-in social media buttons.
 What does this mean for you?
-Firstly, you don’t need to spend money on premium social media plugins.
+Firstly, you don’t have to spend money on premium social media plugins (free is often fine for small sites).
 Secondly, even if you opt for free social media plugins, you won’t waste time looking for the perfect one.
 Thirdly, the social media buttons are already customized to compliment your site’s look, feel and style, which is a huge plus when providing seamless user experience.
 Fourthly, you just need to add your social media links via an easy-to-use admin panel, making your work extremely easy.

 All in all, social media is a great source of web traffic, engagement and brand awareness.
 As such, your theme of choice should integrate with social media easily.
 Go for a theme that gives you plenty of social media options, even though you might not need all of theme 😉 .

 That’s the question, now isn’t it?
 Here’s a question or two for you.
 Would you go for a rigid or responsive WordPress theme, and in this time and era, what do you feel about WordPress developers who still make fixed-width themes?

 There’s absolutely nothing wrong with a fixed-width WordPress theme if you only wish to target desktop users.
 Just know, according to Google, you will be missing out on about 61% of web traffic without a mobile-friendly website.
 Of course, you can capture this traffic with a separate mobile site, but the demerits outweigh the merits.